hstastna/adobe-illustrator-scripts/README.md

 in Illustrator, choose the downloaded script you want to run, and that's it!

+## Notes ##

-It's also possible to run scripts on each launch of Illustrator (_startup stripts_).
+It's possible to [run scripts on each launch of Illustrator](https://ai-scripting.docsforadobe.dev/introduction/executingScripts/#startup-scripts-jsx-scripts-only) automatically (_startup stripts_).

+Adobe Illustrator’s ExtendScript engine (based on an old version of JavaScript/ECMAScript) does not support default function parameters and other featues of the modern JavaScript.
+Take it into account when customizing scripts!

+For more info check [Adobe Illustrator Scripting Guide](https://ai-scripting.docsforadobe.dev/).